Skip to page content

 4. COASTAL CATALYST

-What are Local Enterprise Partnerships?
+What were Local Enterprise Partnerships?

-What is the South East LEP?
+What was the South East LEP?

-One of 38 LEPs established by the government, our role is to fully understand the economic challenges and opportunities of our area, and encourage an environment which delivers prosperity, in an equal and sustainable way across the South East.
-LEPs set the direction and influence the future priorities for investment in the area as part of an integrated approach to skills, business and developing our future communities.
+One of 38 LEPs established by the government, our role was to fully understand the economic challenges and opportunities of our area, and encourage an environment which delivers prosperity, in an equal and sustainable way across the South East.
+LEPs set the direction and influenced the future priorities for investment in the area as part of an integrated approach to skills, business and developing our future communities.

 Our geography

 Stretching along the coast from Harwich, through Ramsgate and Dover all the way to Peacehaven, the market towns, small cities, coastal communities, and villages of the South East LEP area offer an exceptionally diverse choice of places to live and work.
-SELEP covers an area encompassing the local authority areas of East Sussex, Essex, Kent, Medway, Southend and Thurrock.
+SELEP covered an area encompassing the local authority areas of East Sussex, Essex, Kent, Medway, Southend and Thurrock.

 With eight portshigh speed rail links, and national and regional airport capacity, we are the most significant economic gateway and strategic route between mainland Europe, London, the rest of the country with access to global destinations.
-We are also home to eight major universities with internationally renowned research and teaching strengths.
+We were also home to eight major universities with internationally renowned research and teaching strengths.

 SELEP Area Map